 Finance and Administration Manager

-Lattanavan or Loy is a finance professional with over 10 years experience in a vast array of positions.
-She has spent time in the private and non-governmental sectors working for various iNGOs as well as leading corporations.
+Sengchan or Seng is a finance professional and technical experience in a vast array of positions.
+She has spent time in non-governmental sectors working for various INGOs.

 Adam Smith International